SirMore/starter-academic/content/authors/admin/_index.md

   url: http://phdict.disim.univaq.it/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include network optimization for emergency evacuation planning.
+bio: My research interests include network optimization models for emergency evacuation planning.

 # Interests to show in About widget
 interests: